crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/cryptographic-authentication-methods/README.md

 * Process used in older TLS (e.g., TLS 1.2 with AES-CBC + HMAC-SHA256):
   1. The sender:
      * Encrypts data with the symmetric key (e.g., AES-CBC).
 The output is ciphertext.
      * Computes an HMAC (e.g., `HMAC-SHA256`) over the ciphertext using the same symmetric key (or a derived subkey).
 The HMAC uses a separate MAC key derived from the same symmetric session key.
-The output is MAC tag (integrity check value).&#x20;
+The output is MAC tag (integrity check value).
      * Sends ciphertext + MAC tag to the receiver.
   2. The receiver:
      * Recomputes the HMAC and checks if it matches.
 The receiver recomputes the HMAC over the received ciphertext using the same symmetric MAC key.